mollyboerner/PumpkinGenerator/README.md

 # PumpkinGenerator

-Pressing the mouse will give you a new pumpkin shape Pressing any key will change the color
+Pressing the mouse will give you a new pumpkin shape.
+Pressing any key will change the color.